-An ACL injury is the tearing of the Anterior Cruciate Ligament, a major knee ligament.
-ACL tears are a very common injury to the young athlete.
-ACL tears occurs more in girls than boys due to their anatomy.
-ACL injuries also occur in adults from ordinary wear and tear (planting, pivoting, twisting of the knee) as well as trauma/collision.
+An ACL injury is the tearing of the Anterior Cruciate Ligament.
+It is a major ligament in the knee.
+ACL tears are a very common injury.
+It commonly affects athletes, such as soccer players, skiers, and gymnasts.
+Non-athletes also experience ACL tears due to injury or accident.
+Additionally, ACL injuries occur in adults from ordinary wear and tear (planting, pivoting, twisting of the knee).

-We see contact and non-contact injuries to the ACL.
+At Farmingdale Physical Therapy West, we see both contact and non-contact injuries to the ACL.
 Once 51% of the ligament is torn, the ligament essentially no longer exists.
 For the individual to return to sport activity, a reconstruction must be performed.

 Approximately two-thirds of all knee injuries are of the non-contact type.
 This includes landing incorrectly on the knee, cutting and turning maneuvers, and deceleration.
 Donor tissue must be used to replace the ACL.
 Three different donor tissues are used: the patellar tendon autograft, the hamstring autograft, and the allograft which is a ligament donated by a cadaver.
 We see more of these injuries in women due to the anatomical architecture of the lower extremity as it relates to the knee.

 At the time of an ACL injury, the patient may hear a loud pop.
 Additionally, they will feel severe pain and inability to continue activity.
 Patients will also experience knee swelling that worsens for hours after the injury occurs and weight-bearing instability.